Episciences

-Episciences is an open-access scientific publishing platform that covers all academic disciplines.
+Episciences is an open-access academic publishing platform that covers all disciplines.
 It was established in 2013 by the Centre pour la communication scientifique directe (CCSD) in France and also functions as a technical infrastructure for peer review.
+The system is developed open source under the GPLv3 licence and available on GitHub.

-The platform is specifically designed from the ground up for publishing Overlay journal—open-access electronic journals whose content is drawn from articles deposited in open repositories such as HAL (open archive), ArXiv, and zenodo.
-Since 2023, Episciences also support submissions from BioRxiv and MedRxiv preprint servers.
+The platform is specifically designed from the ground up for publishing overlay journals—open-access electronic journals whose content is drawn from articles deposited in open repositories such as HAL (open archive), arXiv, and zenodo.
+Since 2023, Episciences also supports submissions from the BioRxiv and MedRxiv preprint servers.
 It also provides interoperability with the Software Heritage archive and with research data repositories managed through dataverse.
+Since 2026, the system supports the Cryptology ePrint Archive.

-Editorial teams select manuscripts directly from these open repositories.
+Authors submit articles for selection in journals directly from these open repositories.
 Once an article is accepted for publication in a journal using the Episciences platform, the corresponding record in the source repository is updated with publication details.

-In 2024, Episciences hosts more than 37 journals and has published over 6,800 articles.
+As of 2024, Episciences hosts more than 37 journals and has published over 6,800 articles and by the end of 2025 the platform had 45 journals and over 7500 articles published.
+Journals have both launched directly on the platform, while some existing ones moved to the platform.
+The platform supports journals from a range of disciplines, including biomechanics, earth sciences, environment, health sciences, informatics and applied mathematics, mathematics, mechanical engineering, physics, proceedings, and social sciences and humanities.

+List of journals

+As of 2026 there are 46 current or planned journals publishing using the Epsiciences platform.